 - Because morality concerns subjectivity, we cannot, by definition, make objective statements about it: This is mistaking the content of the deductive process for the deductive process itself; it is possible to make objective conclusions about subjective content.

-This inescapable relationship between the quality of experience and the moral values of good and bad, make morality rationalisable, and mean that we can argue meaningfully towards objectively better moral frameworks.
-I expand on this idea in...
+The inescapable relationship between the quality of experience and the moral values of good and bad, makes morality rationalisable, and means that we can argue meaningfully towards objectively better moral frameworks.
+I believe non-zero-sum games are the key to building these frameworks.
+Because of their focus on mutual benefit, non-zero-sum games are a sustainable way of growing well-being individually and collectively.